 Establish Operational Systems to Support Integration

-Operational systems are the background systems and workflows that allow staff and providers to work together to address the problems and needs of patients.
+Operational systems are the background systems and workflows, such as scheduling, patient intake, charting, and communication protocols, that allow staff and providers to work together to address the problems and needs of patients.
 Having reliable systems is important in all aspects of health care to ensure that all patients receive timely, quality health care.
 Reliable systems also help prevent confusion among providers and staff about who is supposed to do what.
-The operational systems for integration should build on your existing platform and serve as the foundation for translating your behavioral health integration game plan into your daily work.
+The operational systems for integration should build on your existing platforms, inform any new telehealth technology or digital health tools you adopt, and serve as the foundation for translating your behavioral health integration game plan into your daily work.

 These tips can help you transition from referring your patients to a behavioral health provider to integrating the behavioral health provider in the patient care workflow.

-The setting has operational systems in place to support the daily functions of integrated ambulatory care.
+The setting has operational systems in place to support the daily functions of integrated behavioral health care.

 Operational systems include workflows and protocols to identify patients' needs and subsequently manage, treat, and monitor them in a way that is clear to providers and reduces errors and oversights.
 Every practice setting has workflows to manage its patient panel.
 Workflows related to integration should specify how to: